Harazaki/PHP-BOOTSTRAP/README.md

 Code of BOOTSTRAP copyright Twitter, Inc. Code released under the [MIT license](https://github.com/twbs/bootstrap/blob/master/LICENSE).

-And Licencie of Open Source other woods owned on each - each related organization in it that can be found in the source .
+And Licencie of Open Source other woods owned on each - each related organization in it that can be found in the source.